Portable Safe Space for Epileptics Wins Pratt Graduate the National James Dyson Award

 Popping up in seconds so that an epileptic can deploy it when they sense the onset of a seizure, Cocoon has a contoured cushion to protect the user’s head while lying on their side.
 Magnetic sensors detect when Cocoon is activated and GPS coordinates are sent to pre-designated caretakers.
 An accelerometer monitors convulsions and a cell-connected chip calls an ambulance if the seizure extends beyond five minutes (pressure sensors monitor when the device is removed).
 On either side of the cushion, there are text and graphic first-aid instructions to empower bystanders to become temporary caretakers.
 When not in use, Cocoon rolls into a pouch that doubles as a pill case.

-One of the two runners-up in the US competition was Strike-Plate Covering designed by fellow Pratt graduate Alice Hixon Kirk, MID ‘19.
+Smith’s design advanced to the international round of the competition along with the two runners-up.
+This included Strike-Plate Covering designed by fellow Pratt graduate Alice Hixon Kirk, MID ‘19.
 The mechanism covers door strike-plates to reduce the sound of closing doors.

 Image: Uma Smith with Cocoon (courtesy James Dyson Award)